Fellowships

 How do you work with the NFP?

-JHU nomination is required through a campus selection process (JHU may nominate up to four candidates).
-Goldwater applicants work closely with NFP, meeting the various deadlines below, for the duration of the application process.
+JHU nomination is required through a campus selection process (JHU may nominate up to four candidates, or five if one nominee is a transfer student).
+Goldwater applicants work with NFP, meeting the various deadlines below, for the duration of the application process.

 The timeline gives an overview of the application process and when to reach out to us.
 In preparation, see “have a closer look” below for more resources about the Goldwater.